“Mosul will rise again”, Alexandre Mitchell, 2022

 (Canson, 180g, 42 x 59cm, Indian ink)

-I wrote two novels based in Iraq (The 13th Tablet, 2012 and The Snake of Babylon, 2021).
-I was horrified by Iraq’s human and cultural loss in 2004, but when ISIS and its black flags entered the city in 2014, I truly felt we had reached the end of the line, between ignorance and darkness.
+I was so horrified by Iraq’s human and cultural loss in 2004, that it inspired me to write two novels based in Iraq (The 13th Tablet, 2012 and The Snake of Babylon, 2021).
+And, when ISIS and its black flags entered the city in 2014, I truly felt we had reached the end of the line, somewhere between ignorance and darkness.

 As they said in Ur, almost 4000 years ago:

 ‘A loving heart builds a house.
 A hating heart destroys a house’

 (Clay tablet written in Old Babylonian, 1900-1600 BC, British Museum, obverse, 6-7).